mendixlabs/slider/README.md

 https://slider.mxapps.io/

 ## Issues, suggestions and feature requests
-We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/slider/issues
+We are actively maintaining this widget, please report any issues or suggestions for improvement at https://github.com/mendixlabs/slider/issues

 ## Development